-Pay for anaesthetists and registrars (those in training) varies depending on seniority, hours, location and frequency of on-call or emergency cover.
+Pay for anaesthetists and registrars (those in training) varies depending on seniority, hours, location and how often they provide on-call or emergency cover.

-- Anaesthetists working in the private sector can earn more than this.
-Those at the top level may earn up to $600,000.
+- Anaesthetists working in the private sector may earn more than this.
+Those at the top level can earn up to $600,000.